 Great advice.
 You don’t have to protect the surface right away, but it’s expensive to have it replaced.
 It’s a lot cheaper to maintain them over the lifespan than to replace them every five years.
 In 5 to 7 years, you make sure you’re monitoring that.
 If you’re not quite sure about something, call a contractor, like Dynamic Colors, Inc., or a Home Inspection Geeks to come out and look at these things.
 They will be able to tell you ‘Okay, you might need to coat or recoat’ or ‘you might need to start replacing the deck boards as well’.

 If somebody is thinking, you know what?
-Two years ago, I installed the brand-new cedar fence.
+Two years ago, I installed a brand-new cedar fence.
 An all-new cedar deck fence, it looks great.
 The spindles, for the most part on my deck, look great.
 But the stairs in floors they weathered so much more.
 I mean, that’s just simple.
 What sits on the floor?
 Sleet, rain, snow.
 It’s constantly getting exposed to more weather than any vertical surface.
 Look at the top of the railings or posts.
 In the bottom of the railings with the spindles attached to that stuff deteriorate faster because again, rain and snow sit on top of these vertical spindles and vertical decking or the vertical fence boards.
 Water just runs right down it.
 It’s not just sitting on top of it.
 That’s why I don’t understand why this looks good.
 Someone says I had a cedar fence installed five years ago, and it still looks great.
 And I had my porch two years ago, and all the floors and stairs are weathered and look grey.
 What is the deal here?
 It’s just because it’s just taking more of the brunt of the elements than the vertical surfaces.
 Playing that game, it’s knowing what needs to be coated when it needs to be.

 Also, foot traffic, there’s got to be a lot more people walking through it.
 So, we are getting towards the end of our time here.
 But I did want to talk about concrete and brick coatings briefly and why people should consider that, concrete and brick are porous materials that I don’t think a lot of people think about, and some are more porous than others.
 Give your take on, when you want concrete or brick surface to be coated.
 And what is the appropriate way to do that?